broadinstitute/tandem-repeat-catalog/README.md

 * Truth set from [weisburd 2023] of polymorphic TR loci in 51 samples from the HPRC.

-These are the commands for this step, and should be run even if you only have the catalog from step1 and are not adding any other catalogs:
+The following commands should be run even if you only have the one catalog from step1 and did not add any other catalogs:

 **Commands:**
 ```